ioankatsi/Cracking_Codes_With_Python/README.md

 3) ### Hacking The Caesar Cipher With Brute-Force
 We can hack the Caesar cipher by using a cryptanalytic technique called brute-force.
 A brute-force attack tries every possible decryption key for a cipher.

+4) ### Encrypting with Transposition Cipher
+The transposition cipher is more difficult to brute force because the number of possible keys depends on the message's length.
+There are many different types of transposition ciphers, including the rail fence cipher, route cipher, Myszkowski transposition cipher.
+This example covers a simple transposition cipher called the ***columnar transposition cipher***